powergun/real_world_rust/README.md

 `rlib` is the one I need (see `[lib]` section); I can run `cargo build --release` to create the release (opt) binary;

+### Generate Documentation

+watch the `comments` section in Rust lang: the complete beginner's guide;

 ### References

 <https://github.com/digikata/rust-lib-and-bin>